henrivain/henrivain/README.md

 I like to develop backend code especially with C#.

-I am WWW/IT official at @luuppiry 👀
+Also a WWW/IT official at university subject association @luuppiry  👀

 ## A Little Background